Robert Bilott: Accolades

 In 2017, Bilott received the international Right Livelihood Award, also known as the "Alternative Nobel Prize", for his decades of work on PFAS chemical contamination issues.
 He was featured on a stamp issued in Austria, which commemorated the award.

 In 2020, Bilott was part of a "Fight Forever Chemicals" social media and outreach campaign that was a Winner in Entertainment and a Finalist in Global Campaign, Media Partnership for the social media Shorty Awards.
 "Fight Forever Chemicals" also received a Gold Distinction in Environment and Sustainability.

-Bilott serves on the board of directors for Less Cancer, the board of trustees for Green Umbrella, and the board of directors of the New College Foundation.
+Bilott currently serves on the board of directors for Less Cancer.
+He served on the board of trustees for Green Umbrella from 2020 to 2025, and the board of directors of the New College Foundation from 2024 to 2026.
 He had served on the alumni board for New College of Florida from 2018 to 2021.
 In 2021, Bilott received an Honorary Doctor of Laws Degree from New College of Florida and an Honorary Doctor of Science Degree from The Ohio State University's Environmental Science Graduate Program.
 In 2023, Bilott received an Honorary Doctor of Laws Degree from Thomas More University and received the Humanitarian Impact Award from the National PFAS Contamination Coalition in 2024.
 Bilott also became a fellow in the American College of Environmental Lawyers in 2024.

 He is a fellow in the Right Livelihood College, an Honorary Professor at the National University of Cordoba in Argentina, and a lecturer at the Yale School of Public Health, Department of Environmental Health Sciences.